 If you employ someone who’s subject to the “Nanny Tax,” you aren’t required to withhold federal income taxes from the employee’s pay.
 You have to withhold only if your nanny asks you to and you agree to withhold.
 (In that case, have the nanny fill out a Form W-4 and give it to you, so you can withhold the correct amount.)
 However, you may be required to withhold social security and Medicare tax (FICA).
 And you may also be required to pay (but not withhold) federal unemployment (FUTA) tax.

-FICA You have to withhold and pay FICA taxes if your nanny earns cash wages of $2,100 (annual threshold) or more (excluding the value of food and lodging) during the calendar year 2018 ($2,000 in 2017).
+FICA: You have to withhold and pay FICA taxes if your nanny earns cash wages of $2,100 (annual threshold) or more (excluding the value of food and lodging) during calendar year 2019.
 If you reach the threshold, the entire wages (not just the excess) will be subject to FICA.

 However, if your nanny is under age 18 and childcare isn’t the nanny’s principal occupation, you don’t have to withhold FICA taxes.
 So, if your nanny is really a student who is a part-time babysitter, there’s no FICA tax liability for services the nanny provides.
 On the other hand, if your nanny is under age 18 and the job is the nanny’s principal occupation, you must withhold and pay FICA taxes.